AmolShelke2/Discord-UI/README.md

 A Discord website UI clone created with HTML CSS and JavaScript.
 It is fully responsive on Every device.

+Give a ⭐ to this repository if you like this project❤️

 <hr/>

 ## Different Sections